Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/analysis/analysis_r.md

 # R Analysis with OMERO

-A library to connect R with OMERO exists, however it has limited functionality, and it is rather outdated, compared to the Python or Fiji libraries.
+A library (romero.gateway) to connect R with OMERO exists, however it has limited functionality, and it is rather outdated, compared to the Python or Fiji libraries.

 A better alternative is to use the Python API/ezomero in Rstudio.